Coenzyme Q10: Biochemistry

+Coenzyme Q (CoQ) is a quinone and an electron carrier in the mitochondrial electron transport chain (ETC) of eukaryotes and many bacteria.
+The other name for CoQ is ubiquinone which was assigned by the IUPAC-IUB Commission on Biochemical Nomenclature in 1975 due to its ubiquitous presence from bacteria to humans.
+In humans the isoprene side chain has ten isoprene units, hence the abbreviation CoQ_{10}.

-Coenzymes Q is a coenzyme family that is ubiquitous in animals and many Pseudomonadota, a group of gram-negative bacteria.
+Coenzyme Q is a coenzyme family that is ubiquitous in animals and many Pseudomonadota, a group of gram-negative bacteria.
 The fact that the coenzyme is ubiquitous gives the origin of its other name, ubiquinone.
-In humans, the most common form of coenzymes Q is coenzyme Q_{10}, also called CoQ_{10} (/ˌkoʊkjuːˈtɛn/) or ubiquinone-10.
+In humans, the most common form of coenzyme Q is coenzyme Q_{10}, also called CoQ_{10} (/ˌkoʊkjuːˈtɛn/) or ubiquinone-10.

 Coenzyme Q_{10} is a 1,4-benzoquinone, in which "Q" refers to the quinone chemical group and "10" refers to the number of isoprenyl chemical subunits (shown enclosed in brackets in the diagram) in its tail.
 In natural ubiquinones, there are from six to ten subunits in the tail, with humans having a tail of 10 isoprene units (50 carbon atoms) connected to its benzoquinone "head".

 This family of fat-soluble substances is present in all respiring eukaryotic cells, primarily in the mitochondria.
 Ninety-five percent of the human body's energy is generated this way.
 Organs with the highest energy requirements—such as the heart, liver, and kidney—have the highest CoQ_{10} concentrations.

 There are three redox states of CoQ: fully oxidized (ubiquinone), semiquinone (ubisemiquinone), and fully reduced (ubiquinol).
 The capacity of this molecule to act as a two-electron carrier (moving between the quinone and quinol form) and a one-electron carrier (moving between the semiquinone and one of these other forms) is central to its role in the electron transport chain due to the iron–sulfur clusters that can only accept one electron at a time and as a free radical–scavenging antioxidant.